Can You Insure Yourself to Drive Someone Else's Car?

 For example, if you decide that you require a full year’s worth of car insurance on the vehicle, you will inevitably have to pay for such – the average cost of car insurance in the UK sits at around £485 a year.

 If you only need a few hours’ worth of insurance, however, your costs will be considerably lower.
-Insure Daily allow you to purchase one day of cover for a significantly reduced price.
+Some insurers will allow you to purchase one day of cover for a significantly reduced price.

 If you are insuring yourself to drive somebody else’s car then there is a chance that your insurance premiums might be higher than they would be if the car was your own.
 This is because, statistically speaking, those who drive other people’s cars are more careless while driving and therefore deemed more of a risk by the insurer.